2024 Solar Incentives Guide for Greentree, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
-These rebates work as cash back that is applied after your purchase of a solar system and before tax credits are calculated.
+- Rebates: Solar rebates may be offered by your local utility company, or by your county or state.
+These rebates work as cash back that is applied after you pay for a solar system and before tax credits are calculated.

-• Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement in place with your Greentree utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.
+- Net Metering: Net metering factors in once your solar panels are up and running.
+If you have in place a net metering agreement with your Greentree utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage